pnp/cli-microsoft365/docs/manual/docs/cmd/login.md

 login --authType certificate --certificateFile /Users/user/dev/localhost.pfx --thumbprint 47C4885736C624E90491F32B98855AA8A7562AF1 --password 'pass@word1'
 ```

 Log in to Office 365 using a system assigned managed identity.
-Applies to Azure Virtual Machines and Azure Functions with enabled managed identity
+Applies to Azure resources with managed identity enabled, such as Azure Cloud Shell, Azure Virtual Machines, Azure App Service or Azure Functions

 ```sh
 login --authType identity
 ```

 Log in to Office 365 using a user-assigned managed identity.
 Client id or principal id also known as object id value can be specified in the userName option.
-Applies to Azure Virtual Machines and Azure Functions with enabled managed identity
+Applies to Azure resources with managed identity enabled, such as Azure Virtual Machines, Azure App Service or Azure Functions

 ```sh
 login --authType identity --userName ac9fbed5-804c-4362-a369-21a4ec51109e